 Is Laser Hair Removal permanent?

-Individual treatments vary according to skin and hair colour, the lighter your skin and darker your hair, the better the results to be expected.
-Contact City Laser Clinic on 02 9232 8090 to arrange a free consultation to discuss a treatment plan that suits your needs.
+Individual laser treatments vary according to skin and hair colour.
+The lighter your skin and darker your hair, the better the results to be expected.
+Contact City Laser Clinic on 02 9232 8090 to arrange a free laser consultation to discuss a laser treatment plan that suits your needs.

 Is Laser Hair Removal treatment safe?

 Yes, laser treatments have been used for many years for a variety of medical and cosmetic procedures.
-CANDELA GentleLase, the most trusted name in the industry, has pioneered the development of some of the safest and most effective technologies and products available on the market today.
+CANDELA GentleLase laser, the most trusted name in the industry, has pioneered the development of some of the safest and most effective technologies and products available on the market today.

-How long will my treatment take, and how many treatments will I need?
+How long will my laser treatment take, and how many treatments will I need?

-Treatments should be repeated every 4-6 weeks apart depending on the hair growth rate.
+Laser treatments should be repeated every 4-6 weeks apart depending on the hair growth rate.
 There is no need for long hair.
-Blonde, red and grey hairs cannot be effectively treated using currently available therapeutic technology.
-Contact City Laser Clinic on 02 9232 80 90 to arrange a FREE consultation to discuss a treatment plan that suits your needs with one of our trained, qualified and experienced laser hair removal staff.
+Blonde, red, white and grey hairs cannot be effectively treated using currently available therapeutic technology.
+Contact City Laser Clinic on 02 9232 80 90 to arrange a FREE laser consultation to discuss a laser treatment plan that suits your needs with one of our trained, qualified and experienced laser hair removal staff.

 What precautions should I take before or after my treatment?